estech01/estech01.github.io/_pages/currentwork.md

 ## Work in Progress

 **Ethically Measuring Violence**
-with G. Blair, L. Young, R. Littman, and H. Baron
+with G. Blair, L. Young, R. Littman, H. Baron et al.

 Multi-country experimental project evaluating the effects of asking about violence on respondents.